thuliteio/getdoks.org/content/docs/reference-guides/multilingual-mode/index.md

 {{< img-simple src="multilingual-support.png" alt="Multilingual Support" class="d-block mx-auto shadow my-5" >}}

-The switch is part of the global navigation (available on all pages).
-If the current page is __available__ in the newly selected language, the corresponding page in the newly selected language is shown.
-If the current page is __not available__ in the newly selected language, the homepage of the newly selected language is shown.
+The language switch is part of the global navigation (available on all pages).

+- If the current page is __available__ in the newly selected language, the corresponding page in the newly selected language is shown.
+- If the current page is __not available__ in the newly selected language, the homepage of the newly selected language is shown.

 ## Resources